-For more information about the route (trail), see the route offering to the left.
+For more information about the route (trail), see the route page to the left.

 Red TapeNo trail pass was required to park at the TH.